cemanzanoc/Sleephours-and-Lifestyle/README.md

   - Relationship between **sleep quality** and stress, BMI, age, and gender.
   - Mental health diagnosis trends across demographics.
   - Effectiveness of various mental health treatments.
+- **Key Findings**
+    - **Lifestyle and Well-being**
-- **Insights**:
+      -  Sleep and Stress

-  - Stress significantly impacts sleep quality, with differences observed across occupations.
-  - Young adults (20-35 years) exhibit the lowest sleep quality and highest prevalence of mental health diagnoses.
+        - High stress levels negatively impact sleep quality.
+        - The relationship between stress and sleep varies across occupations, highlighting the need for tailored well-being strategies.
+      - Physical Activity and Sleep

+        - A positive correlation exists between physical activity levels and sleep quality.
+  - **Mental Health Symptoms and Risks**
+    - Young workers (aged 20–35) are more likely to experience mental health issues.
-  - While gender isn’t a risk factor for diagnoses, it influences sleep quality variations across diseases.
+    - Men tend to have poorer sleep quality compared to women, though gender is not always a risk factor for specific diagnoses.
+  - **Mental Health Treatments**
+    - Therapy methods show moderate success rates (37%–44%), emphasizing the need for more personalized treatments.
+    - The average treatment duration is 3–4 months, with medication tailored to specific diagnoses.

 ## Functionality ⚙️